DOI-USGS/ISIS3/Testing-ISIS3-Using-ctest.md

 command:    python3 $ISISROOT/../isis/scripts/makeOutput.py apollo_unit_test_Apollo -t
 output:     Checked In Truth Data To /scratch/cmake/isis3_cmake/isis/src/apollo/objs/Apollo/Apollo.truth
 ```
+When making OS specific truth data, do not add the "-t" flag.
+Instead, you will need to rename the output and copy it to the directory of the object or app you are making truth data for.

+* For unit tests, you will need to rename the output put in build/testOutputDir as "<objectname>_<OStype>_x86_64_<OSname>.truth".
+If we wanted to make Mac truth data for ProgramLauncher: "ProgramLauncher_Darwin_x86_64_MacOSX10_13.truth".

+* For app tests, you will need to rename the truth directory put in build/testOutputDir as
+"truth.<OStype>.x86_64.<OSname>".
+If we wanted to make Mac truth data: "truth.Darwin.x86_64.MacOSX10_13".

 # Building in Debug Mode
 1. reconfigure cmake with flag (-DCMAKE_BUILD_TYPE=DEBUG)